MacArthur Park: Television

 In 1973, an episode of the TV horror anthology series Circle of Fear, "The Phantom of Herald Square", included a significant number of scenes filmed within the park, as well as the Dragnet episode "The Bank Examiner Swindle", Spider-Man (1977), and "72 Hours", an episode of The Fresh Prince of Bel-Air, wherein Carlton plans to conduct illegal sales of counterfeit merchandise in the park, hoping to prove his street cred to Will and his friends.

 Music

 The park is featured in the Gym Class Heroes music video for the "As Cruel as School Children" version of "Cupid's Chokehold" and Lorde's 2017 music video for "Green Light".

 The 1968 hit song "MacArthur Park", written by Jimmy Webb and originally recorded by Richard Harris (later famously covered by Donna Summer), was inspired by this location.
+The cover was used by Team USA figure skater Alysa Liu in her gold-winning free skate during the Women's Event in the 2026 Winter Olympics in Milan.

 Additional

 The movie In MacArthur Park (1976) was written and directed by Bruce Schwartz.

 In an episode of Curb Your Enthusiasm, the park is humorously suggested as a place to visit by a hotel concierge.

 In the 2001 film Training Day, MacArthur Park is mentioned by Ethan Hawke's character Jake Hoyt.

 Appears as a discoverable landmark for players in 2011's L.A.
 Noire.